oracle/truffleruby/lib/rubysl/README.md

 removed everything except the licenses and the Ruby files themselves.
 The code was written by Brian Shirai, et al.

-Commits for each library are:
+Original commits for each library are:

 * rubysl-date `16bc24123ca2e51fef293460e8f84c67fd1bb3ef`
 * rubysl-strscan `efab0248119cbb10b2b0ce2561eae269e052cdfe`